SoC-Club-Website/Week-3/README.md

 You can also check these videos: [freecodecamp.org](https://www.youtube.com/watch?v=RyTRgQ7k6QE) ,[Code With Harry](https://www.youtube.com/watch?v=vpAJ0s5S2t0).

 # NOTE
 #### The Combined lenght of this week's material is just 1:30 hrs so we will be setting the deadline Thursday, 11:59 PM, and then there will be a short project for Friday, Saturday and Sunday.
-After this we will have another break so that you gays can prepare for you endscams.
+After this we will have another break so that you guys can prepare for you endscams.
 Best of luck.